simecki123/cognism-chrome-extension/README.md

 # cognism-chrome-extension
-This is repository where we can find chrome extension I have build for internship.
+This is repository where we can find chrome extension I have build for internship at Cognism.